 Our entire organization is dedicated to developing and supporting mission-critical software.
 SO, unlike JetPay, who does, we work hard to insure that you pay the LOWEST rates possible, since YOU are our client.
 We insure that you populate the transactions properly and process them with the ideal transaction types in the most timely manner.
 JetPay has no incentive to help you with that, as they get paid for every downgrade that a merchant has.

-While the JetPay software does have the API to talk to them, it does NOT have the administrative functionality of our software, so there is much additional work for you to do to track the activity and handle the settlement reconciliation.
+While the JetPay software does have the API to talk to them, according to their documentation, it does NOT have the administrative functionality of our software, so there is much additional work for you to do to track the activity and handle the settlement reconciliation.
 Our software provides exactly what you need for easily reconciling your settlements against your bank deposits.

 And so far as speed and capacity, JetPay cannot provide faster or more capacious transaction speed than the major US authorization networks.
-They can match it at best.
+They can match it.
 The networks we support are responsible for the vast majority of traffic in the US, and are used by the largest merchants.
-Response on an auth is typically under 3 seconds, regardless of volume.
+Response on an auth is typically under 2 seconds, regardless of volume.
 For instance, one of our favorite networks, with whom we are a "Gold" Partner, is TSYS.
-They are the largest processor of merchant acquirers and bank credit card issuers (#1 for credit card issuers and #2 for merchant processing in the United States).
-TSYS processes over $1 trillion a year in credit and debit card transactions.

 Lots more to talk about, but I think you see that a thorough investigation of available software is well worth the time.
 "Free" is generally worth exactly what you pay for it...